Updated 1st July 2020

 5.1 You will pay us the Charges to access and use the Software and the Services in accordance with this Agreement.

-5.2 The Charges and all other amounts quoted by us exclude GST and, unless stated otherwise in Item 10 of the Key Terms, are stated in United States Dollars (USD).
+5.2 The Charges and all other amounts quoted by us exclude GST and, unless stated are stated in United States Dollars (USD).

-5.3 If payment of the Charges is not received by any due date either described in the Key Terms or on a tax invoice provided to you, we will be entitled (without prejudice to any other right or remedy available to us under this Agreement or at law) to:
+5.3 If payment of the Charges is not received by any due date on a tax invoice provided to you, we will be entitled (without prejudice to any other right or remedy available to us under this Agreement or at law) to: